How is life with you? I hope if you’re having holidays, they are excellent.

 So of course if you haven’t done this it will take longer, but a good thing to remember for next year.

-For 2019 I had 272 images flagged in my Lightroom catalogue.
+For for this year I had 272 images flagged in my Lightroom catalogue.
 Once filtered it’s just a matter of choosing my favourite 3.

 But as you well know know this is where the difficulty begins.
 I aim to look at all my photos impartially and without emotion.